Josh Rojas Player Props: Diamondbacks vs. Braves

-The Arizona Diamondbacks, including Josh Rojas (.167 slugging percentage in past 10 games, including no home run), take on starting pitcher Spencer Strider and the Atlanta Braves at Chase Field, Saturday at 10:10 PM ET.
+The Arizona Diamondbacks, including Josh Rojas (.103 batting average in his past 10 games), battle starter Mike Soroka and the Atlanta Braves at Chase Field, Sunday at 4:10 PM ET.

 Josh Rojas Game Info & Props vs. the Braves